YAPI - Open Mic For Youth!

-YAPI is FREE for performers age 18 and under with a valid festival wrist band.
+YAPI is FREE for performers age 18 and under with a valid KFF wristband.

 "YAPI open mic night provided me the opportunity to perform for a receptive audience, which was crucial to my development as a musician," said Sahara Smith, singer/songwriter, runner-up in Garrison Keillor's 2004 Prairie Home Companion Young Artist Competition, 2007 Austin City Limits Festival performer, 2010 performer on David Letterman Show and Kerrville Folk Festival performer in 2011.

-Since 2013, YAPI has been serving youth in the KFF campground.
-To participate, simply meet at the Threadgill Stage just before the event.
-Sign up starts at 12:30 p.m. and will continue throughout the performances.
-The YAPI open mic for youth starts at 1 p.m. and ends at 3 p.m.
+The YAPI open mic for youth starts at 1pm and ends at 3:00pm.
+To participate, simply meet at the Threadgill Stage before the event.
+Sign up starts at 12:30pm and will continue throughout the performances.
 YAPI is supported by a full sound system and a professional stage crew.
 House keyboard provided otherwise bring your own instrument.
 Visit YAPI on Facebook HERE.